legzy27/Codat-QA-Task/README.md

 # Codat-QA-Task

 ## Instructions to Codat team
+- To run the test
 - Install chrome browser
-- To run the test
-- Download any IDE  preferably  IntelliJ
+- Download and install any IDE  preferably  IntelliJ
 - Import the project
 - Open stepdefs folder - click on RunCukesTest
 - Test result will be output
-- Bug Report is inside the project
+- Bug Report is inside the project(click to open)